gruelbox/orko-wiki/Enable-two-factor-authentication.md

 - `userName` and `password` with your chosen username and password.
 Consider [hashing](Hashing-Passwords) the password just in case your machine is compromised.

 ## Heroku setup

+In Heroku, you don't touch the YML file - everything is substituted in with environment variables.

 Set up the following environment variables: